apportable/tally/README.md

 Usage
 -----

+Either `cd` to the directory you want to count and use:

+    tally

+or specify a directory with:

+    tally /path/to/directory

-Just `cd` to the directory you want to count and use the `tally` command.
-It will recurse into all sub-directories and print a subtotal for each recognised language and an overall total.
+Tally will recurse into all sub-directories and print a subtotal for each recognised language and an overall total.
 File names starting with a dot character (e.g. `.git`) are ignored.